quirkyllama/sam_gov_scraper/README.md

 I've seen the occasional 500 error from the server, so I don't want to run it any faster for fear that I will either break the server, or cause admins to do something to block my IP.
 **NOTE**: If you run this near US-EAST-1, the same # of workers will have a much higher RPS (and load on SAM.GOV).

+## SqlAlchemy
+The DB is a Postgresql database.
+I've used SqlAlchemy to interact with it.
+I plan to use Alembic to manage schema upgrades, though at this point it wasn't necessary.

 ## Schema
 The Schema is relatively simple.
 Links are normalized as are contractors.
 We only store the primary point of contact.